HECVAT Compliance: Complete Guide [2026]

 4. Cost: Free download.

-5. Older versions: HECVAT v3 may still be requested by some institutions, but v4 is the current standard.
+5. Older versions: Some institutions may still request HECVAT v3.
+Version 4 is the current standard.

 Supporting Guidance